mithril-security/aicert/docs/docs/getting-started/get-started.md

 aicert --source-repo="https://github.com/mithril-security/AICert-example" --output-bom "falcon-finetuned-proof.json"
 ```

-Once the training process is over, we obtain a signed AI certificate, our `falcon-finetuned-proof.json`, which binds the hashes of the weights with the training code and dataset used, as well as the software stack of the VM used for training.
+Once the training process is complete, we obtain a signed AI certificate, our `falcon-finetuned-proof.json`, which binds the hashes of the weights with the training code and inputs, as well as the software stack of the VM used for training.

 This proof file can now be shared with outside parties to prove to them the model comes from using the specified training code and data.